Human Being and Becoming

 God’s only way to create humans was to make us human beings who are human becomings.
 We are called by God to define our human natures by who we love, what we love, why we love, and how we love.
 We are relational as God is the relational Father, Son, and Spirit.
 We are finite beings getting to know the infinite God of love, so our participation in God’s love will be infinite and unending.

-Messages and Resources on God’s Goodness in Human Being and Becoming
+Messages and Resources on Human Being and Becoming

 The Creation Account in Genesis and Tolkien's Silmarillion